squidKid-deluxe/pixelator-live/README.md

 # pixelator-live
 ## A pixelating script that produces pixelated webcam output

 Pixelator-live takes an input from a standard webcam and pixelates it.
-Then, the pixelated from is outputted to the virtual webcam. pixelator.png is a comparison of the original picture and the outputted video. pixelator2.png is a pixelated picture of fir trees.
+Then, the pixelated form is outputted to the virtual webcam. pixelator.png is a comparison of the original picture and the outputted video. pixelator2.png is a pixelated picture of fir trees.

 To run the program, a few steps are needed: